jsdealy/latin/miscellae/guideToLatinConversation.md

 Do I speak to you or
 not?

-Do you not wish to an-
+Do you not wish to answer?
-swer?

 I know not what to say.